haikus-in-c/haikus-in-c.github.io/_posts/2013-08-15-github-pages-custom-domain.markdown

 servers, which is where your site now lives.

-Using the DNS editing options, add an A record from your domain's root apex that points to the IP address 204.232.175.78, which is Github Pages' server, and a CNAME record from www that points to your root apex (or the hostname of your site).
+Using the DNS editing options, add an A record from your domain's root apex that points to the IP address 204.232.175.78, which is Github Pages' server, and a CNAME record from 'www' that points to your root apex (or the hostname of your site).

 Note that there is a difference between the way GoDaddy and DreamHost handle the root apex and the www.
-If you're using GoDaddy, you must add an A record from '@' (the root) pointing to the IP address given above, and a CNAME record pointing from 'www' to @.
-If you're using DreamHost, you have to add an A record with no name (which DreamHost automatically interprets to be the root apex) that points to the Github IP address, and then a CNAME record pointing from 'www' to your-username.github.com (as opposed to @).
+If you're using GoDaddy, you must add an A record from '@' (the root) pointing to the IP address given above, and a CNAME record pointing from 'www' to '@'.
+If you're using DreamHost, you have to add an A record with no name (which DreamHost automatically interprets to be the root apex) that points to the Github IP address, and then a CNAME record pointing from 'www' to your-username.github.com (as opposed to '@').
 Below are screenshots of the DNS edit screens looking the way they should for GoDaddy, then DreamHost.

 GoDaddy: note that '@' (top) is set to point to 204.232.175.78 and 'www' (bottom) points to '@'
 ![GoDaddy](/images/godaddy_img.png)